Subtitles and Transcript

-0:11 I'd like to talk to you today about the scale of the scientific effort that goes into making the headlines you see in the paper.
-Headlines that look like this when they have to do with climate change, and headlines that look like this when they have to do with air quality or smog.
-They are both two branches of the same field of atmospheric science.
+0:12 I'd like to talk to you today about the scale of the scientific effort that goes into making the headlines you see in the paper.
+Headlines that look like this when they have to do with climate change; and like this when they have to do with air quality or smog.
+They're two branches of the same field of atmospheric science.

-0:27 Recently the headlines looked like this when the Intergovernmental Panel on Climate Change, or IPCC, put out their report on the state of understanding of the atmospheric system.
+0:27 Recently, the headlines looked like this when the Intergovernmental Panel on Climate Change, or IPCC, put out their report on the state of understanding of the atmospheric system.
 That report was written by 620 scientists from 40 countries.
-They wrote almost a thousand pages on the topic.
-And all of those pages were reviewed by another 400-plus scientists and reviewers, from 113 countries.
-It's a big community.
-It's such a big community, in fact, that our annual gathering is the largest scientific meeting in the world.
+They wrote almost 1,000 pages on the topic, and all of those pages were reviewed by another 400-plus scientists and reviewers from 113 countries.
+It's a big community; such a big community, in fact, that our annual gathering is the largest scientific meeting in the world.

 0:53 Over 15,000 scientists go to San Francisco every year for that.
-And every one of those scientists is in a research group, and every research group studies a wide variety of topics.
-For us at Cambridge, it's as varied as the El Niño oscillation, which affects weather and climate, to the assimilation of satellite data, to emissions from crops that produce biofuels, which is what I happen to study.
+Every one of those scientists is in a research group, and every research group studies a wide variety of topics.
+For us at Cambridge, it's as varied as the El Niño Oscillation, which affects weather and climate, to the assimilation of satellite data, to emissions from crops that produce biofuels, which is what I study.

 1:33 But despite its very small weight, enough of it is emitted into the atmosphere every year to equal the weight of all the people on the planet.
 It's a huge amount of stuff.
 It's equal to the weight of methane.
 And because it's so much stuff, it's really important for the atmospheric system.

 2:02 We run enormous models on supercomputers; this is what I happen to do.
 Our models have hundreds of thousands of grid boxes calculating hundreds of variables each, on minute timescales.
-And it takes weeks to perform our integrations.
-And we perform dozens of integrations in order to understand what's happening.
+It takes weeks to perform our integrations, and we perform dozens of integrations in order to understand what's happening.

 2:17 We also fly all over the world looking for this thing.
-I recently joined a field campaign in Malaysia.
-There are others.
-We found a global atmospheric watchtower there, in the middle of the rainforest, and hung hundreds of thousands of dollars worth of scientific equipment off this tower, to look for isoprene, and of course, other things while we were there.
-This is the tower in the middle of the rainforest, from above.
-And this is the tower from below.
+I recently joined a field campaign in Malaysia — there are others.
+We found a global atmospheric watchtower there in the middle of the rainforest, and hung hundreds of thousands of dollars' worth of scientific equipment off this tower, to look for isoprene and other things while we were there.
+This is the tower in the middle of the rainforest from above, and the tower from below.

-2:37 And on part of that field campaign we even brought an aircraft with us.
-And this plane, the model, BA146, which was run by FAAM, normally flies 120 to 130 people.
-So maybe you took a similar aircraft to get here today.
+2:38 On part of that field campaign we even brought an aircraft with us.
+And this plane, the model BAe-146, which was run by FAAM, normally flies 120 to 130 people, so maybe you took a similar aircraft to get here today.
 But we didn't just fly it.
-We were flying at 100 meters above the top of the canopy to measure this molecule -- incredibly dangerous stuff.
+We were flying at 100 meters above the top of the canopy to measure this molecule — incredibly dangerous stuff.

-2:55 We have to fly at a special incline in order to make the measurements.
-We hire military and test pilots to do the maneuvering.
-We have to get special flight clearance.
-And as you come around the banks in these valleys, the forces can get up to two Gs.
-And the scientists have to be completely harnessed in in order to make measurements while they're on board.
-So, as you can imagine, the inside of this aircraft doesn't look like any plane you would take on vacation.
-It's a flying laboratory that we took to make measurements in the region of this molecule.
+2:55 We have to fly at a special incline to make the measurements; we hire military and test pilots to do the maneuvering; we need special flight clearance.
+As you come around the banks in these valleys, the forces can get up to two Gs; the scientists must be completely harnessed in in order to make measurements while on board.
+So as you can imagine, the inside of the aircraft doesn't look like one you'd take on vacation.
+It's a flying laboratory we took to make measurements of this molecule.